 Bedlington and Dandie Dinmont c 1890

 Anderson's 'Piper' was a slender-built dog liver 15" high and weighing only 15 lbs with a linty textured coat and feathering at the tips of his ears.
 'Phœbe' was only 13 " high and weighed 14 lbs.
-She is described as being black with brindled legs with a tuft of light coloured hair on the top of her head[6a].
+Described as being black with brindled legs, she had a tuft of light coloured hair on the top of her head[6a].

-At one of these early dog shows, the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs out of the same bitch and by the same sire.
-This demonstrates just how closely these early Dandies and Bedlingtons were related.
-So today this relationship always be respected.
+At one of these early dog shows, the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs that were brothers.
+This demonstrates how closely early Dandies and Bedlingtons were related, a relationship be remembered today.

 Eng Ch Bedlington 1964

-In Australia there is only a brief reference to Bedlingtons being imported here in 'The Dog in Australiasia' and also in 'Tyzacks Annual'.
-But this breed also appears to have died out until 1964.
+In 'The Dog in Australiasia' and also in 'Tyzacks Annual' , there is a brief reference to Bedlingtons coming here.
+But they appear to have died out until 1964.
 Then three Bedlingtons including the English Champion pictured were imported into Victoria by Mrs Olive Smalley ("Lynstar").
 Shelagh O'Brian followed with another pair from a different bloodline.
 This laid the foundation for a small band of enthusiasts to follow including Joan and Ken Tucker (Foggystar) and that colourful character, Brian Huxham.

 Because of their historical connection, it is interesting to compare the Bedlington and Dandie Dinmont Terriers.
 Not only are there many distinct similarities, the differences between these two breeds demonstrate the purpose for which these two breeds were originally bred.